DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-However, Keller (FIG 1) teaches it is known in the art of tanks (analogous to Denso) to orient them sideways when desired.
+However, Keller (FIG 1) teaches it is known in the art of tanks (analogous to Takeuchi) to use a cylindrical tank that is longer than it is thick, and to orient them sideways when desired.

-Regarding claim 5, Denso (FIG 1; translated pages 2-9) discloses “wherein a plurality of the coupling members is provided (conduit between 10 and 5, conduit between 5 and 6), and the gaseous fuel flows between the main pipe and the sub tank via a plurality of the coupling members.”
+Regarding claim 5, Takeuchi (FIG 1) discloses “wherein a plurality of the coupling members (85, 86) is provided, and the gaseous fuel flows in parallel flow paths (85 and 86 seen to be parallel with respect to outflow from 30 [via 40 with respect to 86]) between the main pipe and the sub tank via the plurality of the coupling members.”

-Regarding claim 6, Denso is silent regarding “wherein the coupling member includes a metallic coupling pipe with both ends opened, and at least one end portion of the coupling pipe is abutted against an abutment portion formed in the main pipe or the sub tank and is coupled with the main pipe or the sub tank via a screw structure.”
-However, Denso shows the coupling member 16 as a pipe (with open ends) coupled to the main pipe and 14 and clearly necessitates a specific means for coupling.
+Regarding claim 6, Takeuchi is silent regarding “wherein at least one of the first and second open ends of the coupling pipe is abutted against an abutment portion formed in the main pipe or the sub tank and is coupled with the main pipe or the sub tank via a screw structure.”

 Keller (FIGs 1-2) teaches it is known in the art of fluid handling tank systems with conduit couplings to use a “coupling pipe” comprising a flexible hose 14 and metallic end 38 (Column 3 line 61) that is coupled to an “abutment portion” via a screw structure 40.

-It would have been obvious, before the effective filing date, to modify the coupling member connection(s) of Denso with the coupling assembly of Keller, such that the combination teaches “a metallic coupling pipe with both ends opened, and at least one end portion of the coupling pipe is abutted against an abutment portion formed in the main pipe or the sub tank and is coupled with the main pipe or the sub tank via a screw structure”, to provide secure coupling means as is desired in Denso.
+It would have been obvious, before the effective filing date, to modify the coupling member connection(s) of Takeuchi with the coupling assembly of Keller, such that the combination teaches “wherein at least one of the first and second open ends of the coupling pipe is abutted against an abutment portion formed in the main pipe or the sub tank and is coupled with the main pipe or the sub tank via a screw structure”, to provide secure coupling means as is desired in Takeuchi.

 Regarding claim 8, Keller (FIGs 1-2) as applied to claim 6 teaches “wherein the coupling pipe (14, 38) is bendable in a desired direction (see bends in FIG 1).”

-Regarding claim 7, Denso discloses “wherein the coupling member includes… a first coupling portion (right end) formed at one end of the coupling pipe and coupled with the main pipe (connection to 2), and a second coupling portion (left end0 formed at the other end of the coupling pipe and coupled with the sub tank (via 1)”.
+Takeuchi discloses “wherein a first coupling portion (coupling of 71 to 30) is formed at the first open end of the coupling pipe and coupled with the main pipe, and a second coupling portion (coupling of 85a to 90) is formed at the second open end of the coupling pipe and coupled with the sub tank…”

-Denso is silent regarding “a metallic coupling pipe with both ends opened…and at least one of the first coupling portion and the second coupling portion is fixed to the main pipe or the sub tank by brazing.”
-However, Denso shows the coupling member 16 as a pipe (with open ends) coupled to the main pipe and 14 and clearly necessitates a specific means for coupling.
+Takeuchi is silent regarding “at least one of the first coupling portion and the second coupling portion is fixed to the main pipe or the sub tank by brazing.”

-It would have been obvious, before the effective filing date, to modify the coupling member connection(s) of Denso with the coupling assembly of Igami, such that the combination teaches “a metallic coupling pipe with both ends opened…and at least one of the first coupling portion and the second coupling portion is fixed to the main pipe or the sub tank by brazing”, to provide secure coupling means as is desired in Denso.
+It would have been obvious, before the effective filing date, to modify the coupling member connection(s) of Takeuchi with the coupling assembly of Igami, such that the combination teaches “at least one of the first coupling portion and the second coupling portion is fixed to the main pipe or the sub tank by brazing”, to provide secure coupling means as is desired in Takeuchi.

 Conclusion